Linuxfabrik/monitoring-plugins/check-plugins/deb-versionlock/README.md

 ## Overview

 Reports the packages that APT holds back at their installed version.
 A hold set to work around a broken update and then forgotten keeps a host on an unpatched version for good, while the update check stays green because APT no longer offers the update.
 Alerts as soon as one hold is in place; raise `--warning` to tolerate a number of deliberate holds, or filter the ones you keep on purpose with `--ignore`.
-Optionally also reports the packages pinned in the APT preferences via `--check-pinning`.
+Optionally also reports the packages pinned in the APT preferences via `--check-pinning`, and then alerts as well on a preferences file APT refuses, which stops every package operation on the host.
 Supports extended reporting via `--lengthy`.

 **Important Notes:**